near/docs/docs/concepts/data-collections.md

 ### `PersistentUnorderedMap`

-> Implements an unordered map built on top of the [`Storage`](https://github.com/near/near-sdk-as/blob/master/sdk-core/assembly/storage.ts) class.
+> Implements an unordered map built on top of the [`PersistentMap`](https://github.com/near/near-sdk-as/blob/master/sdk-core/assembly/collections/persistentMap.ts) class and a [`PersistentVector`](https://github.com/near/near-sdk-as/blob/master/sdk-core/assembly/collections/persistentVector.ts), which stores the keys of the map.
+These keys are initially in the order they are inserted, however, a deleted key is swapped with the last key.

 - To create: